 3.4 The Customer may not use Diffusion Cloud other than as specified in this Agreement without the prior written consent of a director of PUSH and the Customer acknowledges that additional fees may be payable on any change of use approved by PUSH.

 3.5 This Agreement grants the Customer rights to access and use Diffusion Cloud on a cloud basis and, except for limited client-side code, this is not a software licence.
 Accordingly the Customer does not have any rights under the Software Directive (2009/24/EC) or Copyright Designs and Patents Act 1988 and shall not reverse engineer, copy, modify, adapt, disassemble or decompile Diffusion Cloud in whole or in part for any purpose.

-3.6 The Customer may not modify, enhance or alter the client-side code in Diffusion Cloud or any part of it without the prior written permission of PUSH nor authorise third parties to do likewise.
-In the event that PUSH should give such permission, the Customer shall require any third party it so authorises to be bound by the provisions of this clause 2 and clauses 6 (Title and Copyright) and 10 (Confidentiality).
+3.6 The Customer may not modify, enhance or alter the client-side code in Diffusion Cloud or any part of it without the prior written permission of PUSH nor authorize third parties to do likewise.
+In the event that PUSH should give such permission, the Customer shall require any third party it so authorizes to be bound by the provisions of this clause 2 and clauses 6 (Title and Copyright) and 10 (Confidentiality).
 The Customer shall in any event remain liable for any act or omission of such third party.

 3.7 The Customer may not perform (or procure a third party to perform) any penetration testing on Diffusion Cloud.

 3.8 The Customer may not access Diffusion Cloud (a) other than through its published interface and (b) programmatically, including through scrapers or spiders, but otherwise than as permitted by (a), must access Diffusion Cloud only by means of human interaction.